Fr | En

 Kalium Solutions

-18 december 2022
+18 december 2023

+However, the VOC concentration limits, and maximum emission potentials will come into force on January 1st, 2024 for all categories except for disinfectants which will be given an additional year before entering into force on January 1st, 2025.
 If a company cannot meet the concentration and emission potential requirements, the regulation provides three alternative compliance options.
 Companies will be able to use the year 2023 to take the necessary steps to benefit from one of these options.

-The options available to businesses are:
+What options are available to businesses ?

 • A two-year temporary permit with evidence of technical or economic non-feasibility to meet the requirements for their product.
 The applicant will also be required to provide a plan identifying measures to ensure compliance with the limits once the permit expires.